Charliocat/game-of-multiples/README.md

 From top to down:
 - Main starts the game
-- MultiplesGameService and validates user input & game output
+- MultiplesGameService handles input from user using a Console.
+- GameEngine takes responsibility on the game flow.
 - GameInitializer generates the random values
 - Game calculates the multiples from user input
 - Console reads and writes to user terminal